 It's easy to understand the 'net profit' part of that equation, but 'shareholders' equity' requires further explanation.
 It is the capital paid in by shareholders, plus any retained earnings.
 You can calculate shareholders' equity by subtracting the company's total liabilities from its total assets.

 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the profit over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, all else equal, investors should like a high ROE.
 That means ROE can be used to compare two businesses.

 Does Bastei Lübbe Have A Good Return On Equity?

-Of course Bastei Lübbe may not be the best stock to buy.
-So you may wish to see this free collection of other companies that have high ROE and low debt.
+But note: Bastei Lübbe may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.